 The Scotch whisky and British beer writer of the day, Alfred Barnard, visited the Eadie brewery and wrote up his findings in his famous book, "Noted breweries of Great Britain and Ireland", (Volume 2, 1889).

 Barnard reveals how Mr James Eadie had inherited, from his father, a recipe for a Scotch Whisky Blend which he describes as "an ancient Scotch mixture that was dispensed to a favoured few".
 In fact, the whisky was dispensed quite widely, being available in over 300 of the James Eadie pubs.

-Rupert Patrick (CEO of James Eadie and of WhiskyInvestDirect) is a great-great-grandson of James Eadie.
+Rupert Patrick (CEO of James Eadie and Chairman of WhiskyInvestDirect) is a great-great-grandson of James Eadie.